nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Receives the user input and parses it to generate a specific command.
 2. Executes the command to generate a specific result.
 3. Passes results to `UI` to display system output to the user.
-4. Updates `Storage` to save any changes made to in-memory information to the respective data files.
+4. Updates `Storage` to save any changes made to in-memory information if any to the respective data files.

 ### Model component